ProjectPythia/pythia-foundations/core/matplotlib.md

 # Matplotlib

-Matplotlib is the go-to library for plotting within python, with numerous packages and libraries using matplotlib as a base to build off of.
+[Matplotlib](https://matplotlib.org) is the go-to library for plotting within python, with numerous packages and libraries using Matplotlib as a base to build off of.
 If you were to learn a single plotting tool to keep in your toolbox, this is the package.

 ## Why Matplotlib?